Shift3/standards-and-practices/client-side/conventions/commits.md

     >**type(scope):body**

     1. Commit **Type**: Select one of the following 7 commit types.
 These are your _only_ options for commit type:
         * *feat* : A new feature for the application user.
-Rolling out a new module, new peice of funcitonality, etc.
+Rolling out a new module, new piece of functionality, etc.
         * *fix* : Bug fix to your production code.
 Dealing with GH Issues, fixing a bug, etc.
         * *docs* : Changes to your documentation.
 Adding a comment, editing a comment, changing README.md files, etc.
         * *style* : Changes to your code formatting. _This does **not** address CSS styling_ but rather the style of your code.
 Reformatting, adding semi-colons, etc.
         * *refactor* : Refactor to production code.
-Upgrading a package and changing your code to meet the new demands, changin a **let** or a **const** name, etc.
+Upgrading a package and changing your code to meet the new demands, changing a **let** or a **const** name, etc.
         * *test* :  All things that apply to unit testing.
 Creating tests, refactoring tests, etc. No changes to production code occur.
         * *chore* : Updating gulp, webpack, package.json files.
 This is developer-facing _only_.

-    2. Commit **Scope**: Narrow the scope of the commit to a one or two word description and place it next, in parens
+    2. Commit **Scope**: Narrow the scope of the commit to a one or two word description in parentheses

     3. Message **Body**: If necessary, write a short sentence detailing pertinent information for other developers.
 This is normally unnecessary but some use cases are:

         * If the commit contains a new package you've added to the project
         * If the commit contains a change to your build that you need to notate
-        * If the commit is the last in a series that will become a Pull Request and you want to communicate something to your senior dev.
+        * If the commit is the last in a series that will become a Pull Request and you want to communicate something to your senior developer.

 ### Examples:
-  * Say you have changed six files:
+  * Say you have changed four files:

     > app.component.ts
     > app.router.ts